kbroman/knitr_knutshell/pages/overview.md

 [R Markdown](http://www.rstudio.com/ide/docs/r_markdown) document
 in [RStudio](http://www.rstudio.com), its dead easy: there's a button.
-And it's a particularly cute little button, with a ball of yarn and two knitting needles.
+And it's a particularly cute little button, with a ball of yarn and a knitting needle.

 More generally, you'd call R, load the knitr package, and use `knit()` or one of its variants, like `knit2html()`.
 I prefer to create a